tyrwh/tyrwh.github.io/_tutorials/ML_basics.md

 excerpt: "A non-technical primer on using machine learning ."
 ---

-So, you want to

 # Overall structure

-There is no single, but broadly speaking
+There is no single project outline that every ML project follows, but the general procedure looks like this:

 1. Capture images
 2. Annotate the features of interest